|Limits on the source database

 full logical backup must be performed.

-data logs generated in the source database after the DTS task is run.
+in the source database after the DTS task is run.

 Note To ensure data security, the DTS server stores only 50 GB of data logs or the data